parmag/fixefid/README.md

 Here some <a href="https://github.com/parmag/fixefid-examples" target="_blank">Examples</a> about how using the library:
 <ul>
 	<li><a href="https://github.com/parmag/fixefid-examples/tree/main/fixefidbean" target="_blank">Fixefidbean</a>: A java project about how using fixefid to define a record with Java Bean</li>
+	<li><a href="https://github.com/parmag/fixefid-examples/tree/main/fixefidenum" target="_blank">Fixefidbean</a>: A java project about how using fixefid to define a record with Java Enum</li>
 </ul>

 Here some video tutorial: